 In simple terms, Bipolar disorder is a mental illness marked by extreme mood swings from high (mania) to low (depression) or vice versa.
 It is the dramatic shifts in mood.

-People with bipolar disorder have a very difficult time managing daily life tasks including life at school, work life and relationships.
+People with bipolar disorder have a very difficult time managing daily life tasks including life at school, work-life, and relationships.
 There is no known cure for bipolar disorder, however, with the right amount of mental rehabilitation treatment, symptoms relating to the disorder can be kept under control.

 Bipolar disorder is a mental illness, so it could affect anyone regardless of age or gender.
 The root cause of the disorder can vary depending on how the mental health of the individual has been affected.
-Factors such as lifestyle choice, environment, brain trauma and even genetics have known to result in bipolar disorder.
+Factors such as lifestyle choice, environment, brain trauma, and even genetics have been known to result in bipolar disorder.
 Since bipolar disorder is classified based on the mood swings of the individual, the behavioral patterns will differ depending on the individual’s gender and age.

 Bipolar disorder can be classified into:

 Mania is a word that describes an emotional “high,” one of the well-known symptoms of bipolar disorder.

 Manic episodes are usually characterized by feelings of intense energy, restlessness, or irritability.

 The general, signs of a manic episode include: